 Since it is a little confusing how this is both a snapshot and video camera, we'd like to explain it in detail now.
 The module was initially designed for surveillance purposes.
 Its meant to constantly stream TV-resolution video out of the Video pin (this is NTSC monochrome format) and also take commands from the serial port.
 The serial port commands can request that the module freeze the video and then download a JPEG color image.
 So for example, normally its just displaying video to a security monitor.
 When motion is detected, it would take a photo and save it to a disk for later analysis.

 The module is admittedly not extremely high resolution - the maximum image size it can take is 640x480 pixels.
-The reason for this is that it's meant for surveillance, not for nature photography.
+And it is sensitive to infrared light, which alters the color rendition somewhat.
+The reason for all this is that it's meant for surveillance, not for nature photography.
 However, as far as we can tell, this is the best module on the market.

 - Module size: 32mm x 32mm